-Although the Law on Prevention and Protection against Discrimination (hereinafter Anti-Discrimination Law, ADL) contains an article defining key terms used in the law (Article 4), it does not contain definitions of the grounds from the directives except for disability (see section c here, above).
+Although the Anti-Discrimination Law contains an article defining key terms used in the law (Article 4), it does not contain definitions of the grounds from the directives except for disability (see section c here, below).
 No issues arising from this have yet been reported.